-The Lance 650 Truck Camper is packed full of conveniences.
-It’s suited for five- and six-foot truck beds.
+The Lance 650 Truck Camper is suited for five- and six-foot truck beds.
 This lightweight truck camper offers a ton of features, including sleeping space for three.
-With a floor-length of six feet ten inches, it offers 81 inches of interior height and plenty of space for maneuvering around inside.
+With a floor length of six feet ten inches, it offers 81 inches of interior height and plenty of space for maneuvering around inside.

 Like all Lance campers, you’ll get a pretty solid construction on the Lance 650.
 It has a full walk-on roof with TPO (Thermoplastic Polyolefin).
 The front cap is also seamless to protect the camper from leaks.
 You can even add a rear awning.

 Lance 650 Truck Camper Features

 The Lance 650 truck camper has shelving with netting above the dinette and an additional cupboard in the kitchen area.
 The cab-over has open shelving, a closet with a hanging rod, and a bedside shelf.